dmit4git/full-plate/README.md

    * Nginx will also forward all `/webapi` calls to the WebApi backend (port 10080)

 Run/debug .Net Core app in `webapi/NetCore/WebApi` with your IDE, it listens on port 10080 which Nginx forwards to.
-Start React development with `npm run start` in `webapp/react`, dev server listens on port 3000 which Nginx forwards to.
+Start React development with `npm run dev` in `webapp/react`, dev server listens on port 3000 which Nginx forwards to.

 Open it at [localhost](http://localhost).
 Or add `fullplate.local` domain to `/etc/hosts` for convenience: